yanncauchepin/Minesweeper/README.md

 # Minesweeper Game in C++ #

-This code implements a minesweeper game in shell and also in a graphical user interface ***wxWidgets***.
+This code implements a minesweeper game both in shell and with the graphical user interface ***wxWidgets***.

 ## Prerequisites ##